abbott567/raspberry-pi-kiosk/README.md

 A collection of scripts that can be used to quickly enable a raspberry pi to boot up as a stand alone kiosk.
 If you're wanting to run a local server, you will need to follow all of these steps.
 If you want to boot up and hit a public url, you can skip the Node7 install.
 The benefit of running your app locally is you can have a custom error screen if the internet connection drops out.

+To make this work I was using the January 2017 version of Raspian Jessie with Pixel and a Rasberry Pi 2.

 ## SD Formatter for Mac
 To format an SD card using the FAT format you will need SDFormatter, as Disk Utility cannot do this by default. https://www.sdcard.org/downloads/formatter_4/eula_mac/index.html